LabKey/labkey-ui-components/packages/navigation/README.md

 *Released*: ???
 * Package patch update for changes to @glass/base v???

+### version 0.3.6
+*Released*: 17 July 2019
+* Package patch update for changes to @glass/base v0.10.0
+* enables hot reloading of CSS in Storybook for all packages

 ### version 0.3.5
 *Released*: 17 July 2019
 * Package patch update for changes to @glass/base v0.9.0